 In order to realise our Mission statement ‘to educate each and every unique child in our care to hear and respond to what God calls them to be’, St John Wall Catholic School has a remote learning and masterclass policy, that is mindful of the Catholic nature of the school, its continued pursuit of excellence and the protection of pupils’ education in all areas of school life.

 Safeguarding is defined as: protecting children from maltreatment; preventing impairment of children's health or development; ensuring that children are growing up in circumstances with provision of safe and effective care; and taking action to enable all children to have the best outcomes.

-SEN and Disabilities Policy and Practice (Learning Support) and Medical Policy
+SEN and Disabilities Policy and Practice (Learning Support)

 Saint John Wall Catholic School aims to promote equality of opportunity for all pupils by supporting their academic, spiritual, physical and social development.
 We shall endeavour to enhance pupils’ own self-worth, aspiration and expectations.
 All staff support the learning entitlement of all pupils to a broad and balanced education, including the National Curriculum.